-The School of Drama Costume Design Option produces innovative artists and critical thinkers for the stage, television and film industries.
+The School of Drama Costume Design Option welcomes a diversity of innovative young artists and critical thinkers for the stage, television and film industries.

 Mentorship is a fundamental component of the costume program and includes expert facility oversight.
-Four full-time staff members (studio manager, draper, tailor, wardrobe and stock manager) augment classroom training in the costume studio.
+Five full-time staff members (studio manager, draper, tailor, wardrobe and stock manager) augment classroom training in the costume studio.
 Five full-time faculty (Mindy Eshelman, Hugh Hanson, Brian Russman, Narelle Sissons, Susan Tsu) are distinguished, working professionals who provide mentoring academically, on productions, and professionally for students' career development.

 International and national visiting artists present workshops and portfolio reviews throughout the year as a part of the School of Drama’s Visiting Artists Program.
-CMU’s acclaimed Alumni are devoted to current students and return to the school to share their expertise and graduating students are invited to visit theaters, studios and shops in New York City and Los Angeles.
+CMU’s acclaimed Alumni are devoted to current students and return to the school to share their expertise.
+Graduating students are invited to visit theaters, studios and shops in New York and Los Angeles.

 All School of Drama students have to opportunities to participate in the following:

-Dance/Light is a performance opportunity for students across all disciplines to collaborate in the creation of original dance and movement pieces.
+Dance/Light is an annual performance opportunity for students across all disciplines to collaborate in the all-student creation of 22-25 original dance and movement pieces.
 Costume Design for Dance is a course prerequisite.

 VISITING ARTISTS PROGRAM